 - A condition where deep tissues die in the area of the genitals to the anus

 - Chronic kidney disease stage 5

 SGLT2 or sodium-glucose co-transporter 2, conveyed in the immediate renal tubules are responsible for most of the reabsorption of filtered blood glucose from the tubular lumen.
 Invokana or canagliflozin is an inhibitor of SGLT2.
 Through this action, Invokana reduces the reabsorption of filtered blood sugar and lowers the kidneys’ threshold for glucose, increasing urinary glucose secretion.
 It is usually given to patients with both types of diabetes.

 Invokana as an SGLT2 inhibitor that is used together with exercise and diet to control blood glucose in adults with type 2 diabetes mellitus.

 Invokana comes as a tablet and you need a prescription for this.
 If you suspect you are pregnant, ask your healthcare provider or doctor for medical advice about side effects Take the meds by mouth one each day exactly as ordered by your doctor.
 Your doctor will tell you the dosage of Invokana to take and when to take it.
 He may change your dose if it is necessary.
 Invokana is best taken by patients before the first meal of the day.
 Yes, it should be taken without food.

 Your doctor may prescribe Invokana along with other medications for diabetes as part of his medical advice diagnosis.
-There is a risk of low blood sugar when you take Invokana together with certain diabetes medicines.
+There is a risk of low blood glucose when you take Invokana together with certain diabetes medicines.

-Your doctor may perform certain blood tests before starting you on Invokana and during treatment as may be necessary.
+Your doctor may perform certain blood tests before starting you on Invokana dosing and during treatment as may be necessary.
 Your doctor may change the dose of Invokana based on the results of your blood tests.